cyanzhong/jsbox-docs/docs/en/uikit/view.md

 })
 ```

+Note that, `updateLayout` can only be used for existing constraints, or it won't work.

 # remakeLayout(function)

 Similar to updateLayout, but remake costs more performance, try to use update as much as you can.